Past EC-funded Projects

 In recent years, Instruct-ERIC has partnered in several successful H2020 funded projects, which have now come to completion.

-BioStruct-X is a consortium of 19 leading European synchrotron facilities and associated infrastructures for protein production located in 11 EU member and associated states.
-BioStruct-X provides and manages trans-national access to these synchrotron facilities.
-The large section of the structural biology community served by BioStruct-X has a common aim; to visualise molecular structures at the highest resolution.
+BioStruct-X ran from September 2011 to February 2016.
+It was a consortium of 19 leading European synchrotron facilities and associated infrastructures for protein production located in 11 EU member and associated states.
+BioStruct-X provided and managed trans-national access to these synchrotron facilities.
+The large section of the structural biology community served by BioStruct-X had a common aim; to visualise molecular structures at the highest resolution.

-WeNMR is an e-infrastructure that provides a computational and collaborative platform for structural biology in general and for users of existing European infrastructures in particular.
-The main objectives are to provide the end users, especially from the NMR and SAXS research communities, with a platform integrating and streamlining the computational approaches necessary for data analysis and structural modeling.
-WeNMR groups its users into a Virtual Research Community, providing user-friendly access to Grid computing resources via web portals, tutorials and support to both end users and software developers in an integrated online support and help center.
+WeNMR was an e-infrastructure that provides a computational and collaborative platform for structural biology in general and for users of existing European infrastructures in particular.
+The main objectives were to provide the end users, especially from the NMR and SAXS research communities, with a platform integrating and streamlining the computational approaches necessary for data analysis and structural modeling.
+WeNMR grouped its users into a Virtual Research Community, providing user-friendly access to Grid computing resources via web portals, tutorials and support to both end users and software developers in an integrated online support and help center.

-WeNMR is supported by the 7th Framework Programme, combining services, research and networking activities towards novel computational approaches.
-It is officially recognized by the European Grid Initiative (EGI) and represents the largest Virtual Research Organization in the area of life sciences.
-WeNMR also has strong connections to the Instruct Centre for Computational Biology.
+WeNMR was supported by the 7th Framework Programme, combining services, research and networking activities towards novel computational approaches.
+It was officially recognized by the European Grid Initiative (EGI) and represented the largest Virtual Research Organization in the area of life sciences.
+WeNMR also had strong connections to the Instruct Centre for Computational Biology.

-WeNMR is coordinated by Alexandre Bonvin at the Bijvoet Center of Utrecht University.
-More information about WeNMR and the computational services offered are available on the WeNMR website.
+WeNMR was coordinated by Alexandre Bonvin at the Bijvoet Center of Utrecht University.
+More information about WeNMR is available on the WeNMR website.